Best Medical Assistant Schools in Tennessee

 The two main accrediting agencies for medical assistant programs are the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accrediting Bureau of Health Education Schools (ABHES).

-Top Medical Assistant Schools in Tennessee
+Top Medical assistant schools in Tennessee

 Below is a list of respected programs in the state that meet accreditation standards and offer comprehensive training.